 It is nothing new to report that what happens in our bodies has a significant effect on what happens in our minds.
-But arguably this year more than any other, the connection between our physical and mental health has never been more evident.
+But arguably over the last twelve months, the connection between our physical and mental health has never been more evident.
 As the Coronavirus crisis continues to monopolise the headlines, it seems for many of us what started out as a physical health issue has morphed into a mental health problem.

-Whether it’s the stress of being ever-vigilant about our every movement, the resentment that we could be stuck with this for some time to come, or the anxiety surrounding murmurs of a second nationwide lockdown, the physical seed that was sown at the turn of the year in the shape of a virus is reaping a bitter psychological harvest this Autumn.
+Whether it’s the stress of being ever-vigilant about our every movement, the resentment that we could still be stuck with this for some time to come, or the anxiety surrounding a new year enveloping us, the physical seed that was sown at the turn of last year in the shape of a virus is reaping a bitter psychological harvest this year.

 Therapeutic benefits of drawing and painting